The Lawnmower Man (film): Plot

 Dr. Lawrence Angelo, a scientist at Virtual Space Industries (VSI), conducts experiments using psychoactive drugs and virtual reality to enhance cognitive performance in a program called "Project 5".
 Although Angelo's intentions are benevolent, VSI is funded by "The Shop", a clandestine organization seeking military applications for his research.
 One of his test subjects, a chimpanzee named Rosco, gains enhanced intelligence, warfare training, and increased aggression; he eventually escapes but is killed by the laboratory's security forces.
 In response, Angelo decides to recruit Jobe Smith, an intellectually disabled gardener, as a new test subject, promising him increased intelligence.
 Angelo redesigns the treatments to eliminate the "aggression factors" used in the chimpanzee experiments.
 Not only does Jobe's intelligence improve, but he also develops psychokinesis and telepathy.
 He continues his training at the lab until an accident forces Angelo to halt the experiment.

 Sebastian Timms, the project director, monitors the progress and secretly replaces Angelo's new medications with the original Project 5 formula.
 When Jobe invites his new lover Marnie to the lab for cybersex, he accidentally lobotomizes her.
 Undeterred, Jobe continues the treatments on his own and begins killing those who mistreated him in the past, as well as Harold Parkette, the abusive father of his 10-year-old friend, Peter.
 Angelo discovers the drug switch and confronts Jobe, who captures him and reveals his plan to achieve the ultimate stage of evolution by transforming into a being of "pure energy" within the VSI computer mainframe, intending to connect to all the world's computer systems.
 Jobe vows that his "birth" will be signaled by every phone on Earth ringing simultaneously.

 The Shop sends a team to capture Jobe, but he uses his newfound abilities to destroy them.
 Jobe then enters the VSI mainframe, abandoning his physical body and becoming a digital being.
 Angelo remotely accesses the VSI computer, encrypting its connections to the outside world, thereby trapping Jobe in the mainframe.
 As Jobe frantically searches for an unencrypted network, Angelo sets bombs to destroy the building.
 Feeling responsible for Jobe's fate, Angelo enters virtual reality, attempting to reason with him one last time, even if it means dying together.
 Jobe overpowers Angelo, crucifying his digital form.
 When Peter enters the building, Jobe realizes the boy is in danger from the bombs.
 Out of lingering care for Peter, Jobe allows Angelo to escape the mainframe to save the child.
 Jobe himself escapes through a maintenance line just before the building explodes.

 Later, Angelo is at home with Peter and his mother, Carla, when the telephone rings.
-Soon, another phone rings, followed by phones ringing worldwide—Jobe's signal that he has succeeded.
+Soon, another phone rings, followed by phones ringing worldwide.